 Housing costs in Mashpee are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Mashpee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mashpee are a mix of both white- and blue-collar jobs.
-Overall, Mashpee is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mashpee who work in management occupations (12.93%), sales jobs (12.23%), and office and administrative support (11.41%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mashpee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mashpee is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mashpee who work in office and administrative support (11.91%), sales jobs (11.19%), and management occupations (10.48%).

 Another notable thing is that Mashpee is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Mashpee’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.